Bastardkb/bastardkb.github.io/fw/argos.md

 Argos is our solution to easy keyboard customization.

-You can change your keymap and mouse behaviour, but also a lot of options to make you more productive: combos, tap dances, macros…
+You can change your keymap and mouse behavior, but also a lot of options to make you more productive: combos, tap dances, macros…

 The changes are instant and stored on your keyboard: will work anywhere, with no need for compilation.